 In a later chapter, you'll be able to configure the Sensors to generate traffic graphs for every IP that belongs to the monitored network.
-If you intend to use this feature, look carefully at the IP graphs parameters.
-Changing these parameters later will delete all existing IP graphs data.
+If you intend to use this feature, look carefully at the IP graphs options.
+Changing these options later will reset all existing IP graphs data.